colinmollenhour/Cm_Cache_Backend_Redis/README.md

 ## Release Notes

+ - March 2017: Added support for Redis Sentinel and loading from slaves.
+Thanks @Xon for the help!
  - Sometime in 2013: Ceased updating these release notes...
  - November 19, 2012: Added read_timeout option.
 (Feature only supported in standalone mode, will be supported by phpredis when pull request #260 is merged)
  - October 29, 2012: Added support for persistent connections.
 (Thanks samm-git!)